 I’m remembering what someone from the Indigenous Theological Institute told me five years ago when we were just getting Dancing with the Spirit started.
 “It won’t be anything like you imagine – but it will be even more wonderful.”
 And so as I travel far from home – with some incredible friends new and old – friendships much deeper and closer than I would have ever believed have developed – that bring so much joy to all of us.
 Music is going from one village to another on its way around the globe!
 Mahsi’ and baasee and gogedinh and quyanna (thanks) for all your prayers and support that encourage us and keep us going!

-In December, our staff traveled to seven villages – five in one week!
+In December, our team traveled to seven villages – five in one week!
 Athabascan fiddler Bill Stevens and Pete Peter went to Beaver, an hour flight north of Fairbanks on the Yukon River.
 Pete reports, “We had huge community traditional fiddle dances at the school gym, which included the famous ‘Indian Pete Moose Stew’ and cover dishes from the community.
 Everyone had so much fun dancing that there was no time to drink water or take a break!
 The students also made a Christmas video for Heartbeat Alaska, a popular Alaska Native TV show.
 The students performed ‘We Wish You a Merry Christmas’ in Gwich’in and English.”

 That same week Jim Kerr and his daughter Amanda were in Anvik on the lower Yukon River.
 The Kerr family is from Anvik, so it was a great homecoming.
 In addition to music, Jim taught all the kids juggling tricks – and explained the Indiginous Peoples and Languages Map which he had helped develop.
 Amanda and Jim set up 8 guitars and 5 fiddles, bought by the Anvik Tribal Council.
 The kids made Peace on Earth and Joy to the World posters for the end of the week concert and potlatch!